Complex magnetic and spatial symmetry breaking from correlations in kagome flat bands

-Given the rich range of correlated phases in both experiment and theory, it is natural to seek a comprehensive phase diagram for kagome flat bands.
-In this \textit{Letter}, we start with a Hartree-Fock analysis to map out the mean-field phase diagram (Fig.~\ref{fig:pd}).
-Our Hartree-Fock analysis goes beyond previous works \cite{hanisch95annp,liu10prb,wen10prb} in that we do not impose any symmetry constraints or particular ans\"atze for the ground state.
-This reveals many unconventional ordered states that were overlooked in previous studies.
-Interestingly, we find doping cascades of spin-charge (S-C) stripe and $120^\circ$AFM-to-noncoplanar spin (NCPS) orders, which fill the weak-to-moderate-coupling regime below half filling \cite{hanisch95annp}.
-Under extended repulsion, our study maps out a phase diagram extending the large-onsite-repulsion limit \cite{ren21prl} at half filling.
-A phase diagram is also presented at empty filling \cite{liu10prb,wen10prb}.
-We complement the Hartree-Fock study by a projective symmetry group analysis of possibilities beyond the mean-field level, identifying a $\mathbb Z_2$ spin liquid whose derived magnetic orders are compatible with the Hartree-Fock results.
-Furthermore, by comparing our theory with existing experiments on FeSn and FeGe, we guide the search for unconventional magnetism in future studies of flat-band kagome metals.
+Given the rich range of correlated phases in both experiment and theory, it is natural to seek the interaction-driven phase diagram in the kagome flat band.
+In this \textit{Letter}, we conduct various theoretical analyses to achieve this goal.
+Our central result is a mean-field phase diagram obtained through Hartree-Fock analysis.
+This phase diagram, as shown in Fig.~\ref{fig:pd}, is controlled by onsite repulsion and electron filling.
+We highlight that our Hartree-Fock analysis, compared with previous works \cite{hanisch95annp,liu10prb,wen10prb}, does not impose any symmetry constraints or ans\"atze.
+This fully unrestricted approach allows us to uncover many unconventional ordered states existing in the phase diagram (Fig.~\ref{fig:pd}).
+Interestingly, we find doping cascades of spin-charge (S-C) stripe and $120^\circ$ antiferromagnetic (AFM)-to-noncoplanar spin (NCPS) orders, which fill the weak-to-moderate-coupling regime below half filling \cite{hanisch95annp}.
+Adding extended repulsions further expands the phase diagrams at half \cite{ren21prl} and empty fillings \cite{liu10prb,wen10prb}.
+Going beyond the mean-field level, we conduct a projective symmetry group (PSG) analysis, thereby identifying a $\mathbb Z_2$ spin liquid whose derived magnetic orders match the Hartree-Fock results.
+Finally, by comparing our theory with existing experiments on FeSn and FeGe, we guide the search for unconventional ordering in future studies of flat-band kagome metals.